How to start the conversation

 In order to collect data, use our participating professional organizations as a resource.
 Each organization conducts its own salary survey/study periodically in alliance with the Reform Pay Equity Initiative.
 The organizations also have professionals who can provide you with additional guidance, including how to determine comparisons for your position.
 For example, if you are a rabbi, the CCAR can provide salary survey sheets that portray equitable salaries based on position level and congregation size.

 Also, consider asking employees about salary and benefits; professionals who currently or have recently held a position you are considering can be helpful resources.

 What if my position isn’t currently represented in the data?

-Use the professional networks to find other people with similar jobs.
+Use professional networks to find other people with similar jobs.
 You can even post in their closed Facebook groups, asking to network with colleagues who have similar responsibilities.
 If you do not feel comfortable mentioning publicly your goal of collecting salary information, just locate the colleagues first.
 You can inquire about compensation privately later.
 As you seek out colleagues with similar responsibilities, you do not need to consider location at the beginning of the process.
-Cost of living can be factored in later.
+The cost of living can be factored in later.

 Remember that you are also an employer

-Most likely in your position, you will be part of someone else’s hiring process.
+Most likely, in your position, you will be part of someone else’s hiring process.
 For example, an education director could easily hire religious school teachers, a cantor hires b’nai mitzvah tutors or musicians, or a rabbi hires a youth group advisor.
 It is important to understand the hiring process from both perspectives.
 Check out the “employer” section as well.
 Even if you don’t think you will be hiring someone, it is important to understand both sides of the process.